ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 # Summary

 The Fire Event Data Suite-Polygon Evaluation and Comparison (FEDS-PEC) is a specialized Python library tailored to accelerate numerical comparison of variable fire perimeters mapping methods.
-The library is catered to run on the NASA Multi-Algorithm and Analysis Platform (MAAP) and to compare user-selected polygons against fire perimeters from key stakeholder agencies (NIFC, CALFIRE, and WFIGS).
-The library specializes in comparing NASA’s FEDS fire perimeter product with agency datasets to generate long-term performance assessment and assist NASA researchers in identifying areas of needed improvement in the FEDS algorithm.
+The module is catered to run on the NASA Multi-Algorithm and Analysis Platform (MAAP) and to compare NASA’s FEDS fire perimeter product against fire perimeters from key stakeholder agencies (e.g. NIFC, CALFIRE, and WFIGS) along with user-inputted datasets.
+Ultimately FEDS-PEC is aimed at generating long-term performance assessments and assisting NASA researchers in identifying areas of needed improvement in the FEDS algorithm.
 Although specialized for FEDS, users can freely adapt the library for custom inputs, enabling custom wildfire research.

 FEDS-PEC’s core functionality enables seamless access and numerical analysis via simple user parameter settings and minimal code writing.
 Inputs include datasets of choice, region/bounding box, start time, end time, and day search range.
-The library visits the requested datasets, applies the region and search times, and performs diverse calculations including ratio, accuracy, precision, recall, IOU, F1 score, and symmetric ratio.
+The library visits the requested datasets, applies the region and search times, and performs diverse calculations including ratio, accuracy, precision, recall, IOU, F1 score, and symmetric ratio difference.
 Finally, FEDS-PEC returns the polygon metadata and corresponding calculations.
 Users can interact with the output by plotting the identified polygons and analyzing calculated values.

 Overall, FEDS-PEC optimizes evaluation processes, empowering researchers and analysts to efficiently assess perimeter geospatial data without reinventing evaluation solutions.
 Designed for compatibility with Jupyter Notebooks and offering flexible options, FEDS-PEC strives to bridge the gap between the wildfire research community and firefighting agencies by producing direct calculations and visualizations against various mapping methods.